daSmug/eberron-s2/README.md

 - The Agency answers to [Knight-Marshal Banarak Tithon](https://eberron.tiddlyhost.com/#Banarak%20Tithon).
 - As an extension of the King's Citadel, the Agency has reach - likely similar to the FBI where they can come in and claim jurisdiction.

+###### Agency Roles
+General roles within the company.
+Right now these are just suggestions.
+What role do you think your character was hired for, what do they excel at?
+(The medic does not need to be a cleric or paladin btw, and you don't need to take the healer feat.)
+- Lead Detective: Stu's Character
+- Communications: Ashley's Character
+- Enforcer:
+- Muscle:
+- Tracker:
+- Medic:
+- Secretary:
+- Documentarian:

 #### Sharn
 - The Sharn Watch is fairly corrupt.
 They won't investigate things a noble doesn't want investigated, they'll be bribed by the Boromar Clan, they won't stick their neck out to help unless they've got a really solid reason to.